Vivek-Kolhe/Price-Tracker/README.md

 Here, it'll notify you when price for product1 gets below ***1000*** and same for product2 when it gets below ***500***.\
 ***Note*** *: It will check for prices once every 6 hours by default, you can change it on line 23 in **main.py**.*

-Turn on [Less Secure Apps](https://myaccount.google.com/lesssecureapps) from your another gmail account and run the code.\
+Turn on [Less Secure Apps](https://myaccount.google.com/lesssecureapps) from your another gmail account and run main.py.\
 Check the mail entered on line 7 in *notify.py* for e-mails.